sergei-mironov/asterisk-dongle-setup/README.md

    ```
    try_to_deal_with "<your_device_id>" "<your_device_vendor>" && wait_for_chardev "/dev/ttyUSB0"
    ```
-6. Send me a PR with it.
+6. Send us a PR with it.

 ### Nix-shell